Return to the

-On top of that my face was sore from sun burn, the hostel I found on Google when my phone eventually let me in, miles into the countryside, appeared to no longer exist.
+On top of that my face was sore from sun burn, the hostel I found on Google (Farmstead Hostel - if you want to avoid pointless searching and a bunch of frustration and time) when my phone eventually let me in, miles into the countryside, appeared to no longer exist.
 Then my phone ran out of battery and wouldn’t charge because of a faulty connection when I needed to figure out where to go instead, then I realised the fuel gauge was hovering over empty and I had no idea where I was.

 I found a petrol station just in time, but I’d had enough.
 When my phone finally had charge to turn on for one minute I discovered the closest sizeable town with a hostel was two hours away so put my foot down; I was ready for bed a long time ago.